History and Heritage

 The Old Hall

-The open area in the centre of Mansfield Woodhouse on High Street, that we call Market Place, was until 1900 the site of a very large house called The Old Hall.
-The grounds extended as far back as Park Road.
+The open area in the centre of Mansfield Woodhouse on the High Street, which we now refer to as the Market Place, was until 1900 the site of a very large house called The Old Hall with grounds extending as far back as Park Road.

 The Old Hall has been home to several wealthy families in its time.